-“Rollando and Dresner Productions” are currently in Pre-Production for their New Musical Dramedy:
+“Rollando and Dresner Productions” are currently developing their New Musical Dramedy for the 2023 Holiday Season:

 A Little Place Called Earth - A Musical Dramedy in Two Acts